 At the site's core lies ecommerce software package SellerDeck Catalog.
 "The software is bullet-proof and it allows me to run the business in any country I choose to base myself, not just the UK."

 Within 18 months of starting trading, the company had generated more than £500,000 of sales.
 It has continued to grow and James and Nic now have staff to help them process orders and maintain the high level of customer service that is a hallmark of their business.
 They have also opened a new office in Glasgow, where Nic is based.

 "Our keen eye for attractive pricing has proved strong and our product flexibility put us in good stead.
 We're continually adding and tightening up our product ranges, running monthly offers on certain lines to attract new interest," says James.

-As the business has grown, Luna has launched two new webstores - www.lunahomestore.com and www.traderadiators.com - and the business as a whole has also started to carry more stock.
+As the business has grown, Luna has launched a second webstore - www.traderadiators.com - and the business as a whole has started to carry more stock including an exclusive range of specially designed baths to compliment their whirlpool systems, over shower bath units and corner baths.
 "The latest incarnation of SellerDeck has allowed us to monitor stock levels and track deliveries of stock from overseas," says Nic.